GeoGroup/DigiSim/README.md

 If you find it is useful in your research, please kindly cite the following articles in your publication.

 [1] Meng Q-X, Xu W-Y, Wang H-L, Zhuang X-Y, Xie W-C, Timon Rabczuk.
-DigiSim ¡ª An Open Source Software Package for Heterogeneous Material Modeling Based on Digital Image Processing.
+DigiSim Â¡Âª An Open Source Software Package for Heterogeneous Material Modeling Based on Digital Image Processing.
 Advances in Engineering Software.
 (To be published)

 [2]	Meng Q. X., Wang H. L., Xu W. Y., et al. A coupling method incorporating digital image